Doctor of Nursing Practice (DNP): BS-DNP (FNP Specialization)

-With our flexible D.N.P. program, you can balance work and family obligations while taking your career to the next level.
-You can pursue the degree full or part time.
+The DNP. degree is practice-focused and after completing the program, you will be eligible to sit for national certification exams.
+With our flexible DNP. program, you can balance work and family obligations while taking your career to the next level.
+You can pursue the degree full or part-time.
 You'll have access to the outstanding curriculum and faculty our nursing school is known for, with the added convenience of working at your own pace.
-The coursework for the program is offered completely online, with occasional meetings on the NIU campus.
+The coursework for the program is offered online, with hybrid experiences (health assessment, FNP internships, skills courses and DNP practicums).
 Practicum experiences must be completed in person.

 Our education model (PDF) emphasizes a wide range of advanced nursing knowledge and skills.
 Your coursework will focus on addressing the issues and needs of diverse client populations and health care systems through evidence-based practices.